 A recharge enhancement study for the Nueces River Basin was completed by the EUWD in June, 1994.
 The recommended recharge enhancement program resulting from that study consisted of four projects, each constructed at its optimum size.
 These projects included, from east to west, the Lower Verde, Hondo, Sabinal, and Frio Projects.
 As discussed in Section 3.1 for the Cibolo Creek and Bexar/Medina County projects in the Guadalupe - San Antonio Basin, the recharge projects in the Nueces River Basin could be enlarged to obtain additional flood control benefits and/or to facilitate recharge of imported water.
 For comparison purposes in this study, capital costs for the recommended Nueces River Basin projects were updated from mid-1994 to the first quarter 1996 level using U.S. Bureau of Reclamation Construction Cost Indices (USBR CCI) for earth or concrete dams (as appropriate) and for secondary road relocations.
 Land acquisition costs were held constant and environmental mitigation costs were inflated by seven percent over the 21-month period.
-Total capital cost of the Nueces River Basin recharge enhancement program is estimated to be \$60.0 million and the total annual cost for this program would be about \$7.0 million.
+Total capital costs were annualized using an interest rate of eight percent for 25 years.
+The total capital cost of the Nueces River Basin recharge enhancement program is estimated to be \$60.0 million and the total annual cost for this program would be about \$7.0 million.